Contact the Norwegian Poisons Information Centre if you suspect a poisoning22 59 13 00

 Adder bites are often two dot-shaped stings spaced 3-9 mm apart.
 In the case of dry bites, there need be no more than a very mild reaction around the site of the bite, and healthy young people and adults can often monitor themselves at home.

 Mild reactions are slight swelling and bluish discolouration around the site of the bite, and the person may feel slight discomfort.
 In the case of mild adder poisoning, these symptoms will not worsen.
-Monitor developments for at least 6-8 hours after the bite, and contact the Poison Information Centre or doctor in the event of any deterioration.
+Monitor developments for at least 6-8 hours after the bite, and contact the Poisons Information Centre or doctor in the event of any deterioration.
 Follow the advice for “First aid following an adder bite”, even if you suspect a dry bite with mild symptoms.

 A large amount of poison can cause severe poisoning in anyone.
 The severity also depends on your weight, health, age and where on your body you are bitten.
 The symptoms will often develop rapidly (within 1-2 hours), frequently starting with systemic effects such as dizziness, fainting and/or difficulty breathing.
 Gradually, you may see a severe local reaction develop, with swelling and discolouration of the skin around the bite.
 Such cases should be observed in hospitals, and often need to treated with an antidote.